berbix/berbix-python/README.md

 ###### `hosted_url: string`

-The hosted transaction URL.
+This is a member of the response object.
+Represents the hosted transaction URL.
 This value will only be set when creating a transaction if the `hosted_options` field is set.

 #### Static methods